ava-labs/avalanchego/api/health/service.md

 :::info

-This API set is for a specific node, it is unavailable on the [public server](/tooling/rpc-providers.md).
+This API set is for a specific node; it is unavailable on the [public server](/tooling/rpc-providers.md).

 :::